Makuwro/help-articles/articles/policies/privacy.md

 * To enforce restrictions, such as bans and blocks.

 ### Who we share it to
-If your account is public, we will share your username to users when they view your content or search for you.
+* **Users** will share your username to users when they view your submissions or search for you.
+If your account is private, users will still be able to know that your username is taken, but they will not be able to search it.

-If your account is private, users will still be able to know that your username is taken; however, if they are not your friend, they will not be able to see your display name.
+* **Your friends** can still search for you via your username.

 ### How long we store it for
 We keep your current username until you change it or delete your account.